 It delves into the world of geopolitics and explains how the constraints of geography influence politics and the events we see across the globe.

-It’s a fascinating book and one that will leave much more informed about the world.
-It was an illuminating for me and I found myself constantly nodding with what Tim Marshall had written.
+It’s a fascinating book and one that will leave you much more informed about the world.
+It was illuminating for me and I found myself constantly nodding along with what Tim Marshall had written.

 A lot of it is obvious, it’s just that we have never really thought about it deeply.
 Geography has a much deeper impact on things than we think.